DragonJedi0/sgc_site/README.md

 # SGC Database

-A fictional Stargate Command personnel and mission records system inspired by the TV series Stargate SG-1.
+A fictional Stargate Command personnel and mission records system inspired by the TV series _Stargate SG-1_.
 Built as a portfolio project to demonstrate full-stack development and professional testing practices.

 The in-universe premise: NORAD has contracted a developer to digitize the SGC's personnel and mission files into a clean, accessible web application.